ISMST (International Society for Medical Shockwave Treatment)

 1.3.4.
 All material interfaces the sound has to penetrate during in-vitro experiments

-(geometries and materials between the transducer head and a few cm behind the
+(geometries and materials between the transducer head and a few cm behind the focal point)

 1.3.5.
 Coupling medium used and how it was applied